Branch-Well-Structured Transition Systems and Extensions: Classes of branch-WSTS

 Hence, we see that for all cases, if $(q_0, \varepsilon) \srunp{\tau} (q, w) \srunp{\sigma} (q,w')$ such that $w \preceq w'$, then there exists $w''$ such that $(q, w') \srunp{\sigma} (q, w'')$ and $w' \preceq w''$.

-If we have more than one channel, we can extend this argument to consider each channel, and hence, $\bar\fifo_{\IBL}$ is branch-monotone.

-\end{proof} \begin{exa} Consider the FIFO machine $\fifo_4$ as in Figure~\ref{fig:input-fifo-2} that is input-bounded for $\IBL = (ab)^*$.
+If we have more than one channel, we can extend this argument to consider each channel, and hence, $\bar\fifo_{\IBL}$ is branch-monotone. \end{proof} \begin{exa} Consider the FIFO machine $\fifo_4$ as in Figure~\ref{fig:input-fifo-2} that is input-bounded for $\IBL = (ab)^*$.
 As we saw in Example~\ref{ex:input-fifo-1}, it is not branch-monotone.
-However, let us consider the product $\bar\fifo_{4,\IBL}$ of $\fifo_4$ along with the finite automaton $\A$ that recognizes $\sendL \cap \Pref{\recL}$.
+However, let us consider the product $\bar\fifo_{4,\IBL}$ of $\fifo_4$ along with the finite automaton $\A$ that recognises $\sendL \cap \Pref{\recL}$.
 We depict only accessible states of $\fifo_{4,\IBL}$, from which we can still complete the word read so far to a word belonging to $\sendL \cap \Pref{\recL}$.
 Here, we see that the run we had in counter-example previously no longer violates branch-monotony.
-In fact, the loop that could not be realized has now been unfolded, and we can see that the FIFO machine $\fifo_4$ has only a finite run.
+In fact, the loop that could not be realised has now been unfolded, and we can see that the FIFO machine $\fifo_4$ has only a finite run.
 Trivially, due to the absence of loops, we see that it is now branch-monotone for the prefix-ordering. \end{exa}

 [3]{ }